Ascendara/docs/api-reference/overview.md

 # Ascendara API Overview

 ## Introduction
-The Ascendara API is a custom-developed RESTful interface that powers the Ascendara game discovery application.
-It provides access to game information, download statistics, system health data, and image assets.
-This API is designed to be lightweight, efficient, and focuses on managing game testing listings without storing any actual game files.
+The Ascendara API is a RESTful interface for game discovery, download tracking, system health, and image assets.
+It is designed for non-commercial use and does not serve actual game files.

 ## API Basics

 ### Base URL
-All API requests should be made to:
 ```
 https://api.ascendara.app
 ```

 ### Response Format
-All responses are returned in JSON format.
-The structure varies by endpoint type:
+All responses are JSON.
+Success and error response structures depend on the endpoint.

-#### Success Responses
+#### Example Success Responses
 Health check:
 ```json
 {